 This briefing is intended to inform elected members of the Social Care (Self-directed Support) (Scotland) Act 2013; specifically, its intention and implementation.
 The Act sits within the 10-year Self-directed Support Strategy, aimed at shifting the balance of power to people so they have more choice and control over their social care support.

-Scottish local authorities have a great deal of expertise in supporting the most vulnerable in society, including those fleeing persecution and seeking refuge.
-This briefing summarises the various humanitarian protection schemes that are currently in operation and the central role that local authorities have been playing to support them.
+Scottish local authorities have a great deal of expertise in supporting the most vulnerable in society, including those fleeing persecution and seeking refuge in our country.
+This briefing summarises the various humanitarian protection schemes that are currently in operation and the central role that Scottish local authorities have been playing to support them.

 The purpose of this briefing is to raise awareness amongst elected members of the role that men can play in tackling violence against women (VAW).
-It details how men’s engagement can lead to effective prevention and challenging of VAW, and provide suggestions of how elected members can facilitate this.
+It will detail how men’s engagement can lead to effective prevention and challenging of VAW, and provide suggestions of how elected members can facilitate this.

 This briefing is one in a series of elected member briefings raising awareness of the different forms of violence against women and highlighting some of the good practice around Scotland.